Genusbiz/docs/developers/installation-and-configuration/genus-launcher-command-line.md

   user's **[LocalApplicationData]** cache folder.

-  Specify the option `--disable-auto-update` in order to _prevent_ end-users from (accidentally) updating Genus Desktop on their own, preventing duplicating the software for every user's **[LocalApplicationData]** cache folder.
+  Specify the option `--disable-auto-update` in order to _prevent_ end-users from (accidentally) updating Genus Desktop on their own, avoiding duplicating the software for every user's **[LocalApplicationData]** cache folder.

 * **`admin-uninstall`**